rethinking TV-free: why I don't censor television-watching

 Personally, I think a lot of what’s on TV is garbage: disrespectful, overly commercialized, superficial, designed to get you to behave and think (and shop!) in certain ways that are not necessarily desirable.

-I don’t censor the things my kids watch, however.
+I currently don’t censor the things my kids watch, however.
 TV is a mixed bag.
 I want my kids to be able to discern programming that they feel comfortable watching for themselves, without my hovering and censorship.

 I didn’t always feel this way.
 I was very limited in what I could watch as a kid.
 By the time I had my first child, I was very anti-TV/anti-media.